swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - [DeepSeekMath 7B](https://arxiv.org/abs/2402.03300) which continues pre-training DeepSeek-Coder-Base-v1.5 7B with 120B math-related tokens sourced from Common Crawl, together with natural language and code data.
 DeepSeekMath 7B has achieved an impressive score of 51.7% on the competition-level MATH benchmark without relying on external toolkits and voting techniques, approaching the performance level of Gemini-Ultra and GPT-4.
 Self-consistency over 64 samples from DeepSeekMath 7B achieves 60.9% on MATH
 - [Presenting MetaVoice-1B](https://twitter.com/metavoiceio/status/1754983953193218193), a 1.2B parameter base model for TTS (text-to-speech).
 Trained on 100K hours of data. * Emotional speech in English * Voice cloning with fine-tuning * Zero-shot cloning for American & British voices * Support for long-form synthesis.
 Best part: Apache 2.0 licensed. 🔥
 	- https://ttsdemo.themetavoice.xyz/
+- [Reka Flash](https://twitter.com/YiTayML/status/1757115386829619534), a new state-of-the-art 21B multimodal model that rivals Gemini Pro and GPT 3.5 on key language & vision benchmarks
+-

 ## open source tooling